 If fermentation still goes on after 45 days from the starting point you should drain the pumpkin wine from the sediment through a tube, then let it ferment at the same temperature to prevent the occurrence of bitterness.

 - After the fermentation has stopped, drain the young wine through a tube into another container.
 Give it a taste.
 You can sweeten it with sugar.
 You can also add alcohol (vodka) in an amount of 2-15% of the volume.

 - Bottle the wine for storing, seal tightly.
 Put in a refrigerator or cellar with a temperature of 5-16°C for at least 5 months (preferably 6-9 months) for aging.
 Aging improves the taste of wine.

 It’s better to fill the bottles to the brim to exclude any contact with oxygen.
-If at the previous step you sweetened the wine during the first 7-10 days of aging keep the bottles with water seals on in case of repeated fermentation.
+If at the previous step you sweetened the wine during the first 7-10 days of aging keep the bottles with airlock on in case of repeated fermentation.